Kudzu

 others.

-supplements that also lower glucose levels.
-This might increase
+other herbs and supplements that also lower glucose levels.
+This

-the risk of hypoglycemia in some patients.
-Some herbs and
+might increase the risk of hypoglycemia in some patients.
+Some

-garlic, guar gum, horse chestnut, Panax ginseng, psyllium,
+devil's claw, fenugreek, garlic, guar gum, horse chestnut, Panax

 HERBS WITH ESTROGENIC ACTIVITY: Theoretically, kudzu might have